ONE HOT MINUTE

 Gang Of Four = One Big Mob

 River = Transcending

 Melancholy Mechanics of My Mind = Melancholy Mechanics

 This tape, leaked in 2016, contains early, rough mixes of an assortment of One Hot Minute tracks.
 This is probably from early 1994: in August 1994, as the band played their first shows with Dave, Warped had lyrics.
 It doesn't here.
 It stands to reason this is probably from before the lyrics were written.
 But that's just a guess, and there's a chance this tape was merely dubbed before vocals were recorded.

 Sourced from an in-house WEA cassette made in mid 1995.
-This is a rough draft of the album before it was sequenced and mastered.
-Contains many un-edited mixes, most notably on Falling Into Grace, and some alternate vocal performances, most notably on Transcending.
+This is a final draft of the album before it was sequenced and mastered.
+Contains many un-edited mixes, most notably on Falling Into Grace.
 One Hot Minute contains an extra verse.
 All songs come to their natural ending, with the exception of One Big Mob, which fades out rather harshly - before the Stretch part of the song can begin.